Republican Party of Minnesota

-The Republican Party of Minnesota is the state affiliate of the Republican Party in Minnesota and the oldest active political party in the state, being founded in 1855.
-The party controls four of Minnesota's eight congressional House seats.
+The Republican Party of Minnesota is the state affiliate of the Republican Party in Minnesota and the oldest active political party in the state.
+Founded in 1855, the party is headquartered in Edina, and the current chairman is Alex Plechash.

+Starting in 2025 and as a result of the 2024 elections, the Republican Party of Minnesota holds no statewide executive offices or U.S. Senate seats.
+It holds a one-seat majority in the Minnesota House of Representatives and a one-seat minority in the Senate.
+The party controls four of Minnesota's eight congressional districts.
 The last Republican governor of the state was Tim Pawlenty, who served from 2003 to 2011.

-The party's headquarter is located in Edina, Minnesota and the current chairman is David Hann.
+The last Republican Presidential candidate to win the state was Richard Nixon in 1972, thus making Minnesota the state with the longest streak of not voting for the Republican Party in presidential elections (Minnesota being the sole state to not vote for Ronald Reagan in either 1980 or 1984).

 History

 Early history

 The Republican Party in Minnesota was the dominant party in the state for approximately the first seventy years of Minnesota's statehood, from 1858 through the 1920s.
 In the Civil War, the state supported Abolitionism and the Union.

 Republican candidates routinely won the state governorship as well as most other state offices, having 12 out of the first 13.

 The 1892 Republican National Convention was held in Minneapolis.
 The party was aided by an opposition divided between the Democratic Party and the Minnesota Farmer-Labor Party, which eventually merged in 1944.